 |---|---|---|---|---|

-Total Week 12 Matrix Score: 29/35 — a 15-point improvement (107% increase).
-The core achievement was the three-point improvement in Energy Production — reversing severe insulin resistance — which then cascaded into improvements across every other node.
-Notably, Assimilation improved by three points as well, reflecting the profound impact of the dietary intervention on the gut ecosystem: the same dietary pattern that reduced glycaemic load simultaneously provided the fibre and polyphenol substrate necessary for a healthy gut microbiome.
+Total Week 12 Matrix Score: 29/35 — a 15-point gain (14→29).
+The three-point gain in Energy Production (reversing severe insulin resistance) cascaded into every other node, with Assimilation also up three points as the same dietary change that lowered glycaemic load fed the gut microbiome.

 Figure: Functional Health Matrix — before and after